Fokko/presentation-pydata-2018/presentation.md

 # Changing the code over time

-- Previously DAG runs can be repeated with new code
+- Previously DAG runs can be repeated with new code.
 - Data can be repaired by rerunning the new code, either by clearing tasks or doing backfills.
+- Prerequisite: you tasks are idempotent and you have no side effects

 ---
+# Atlas screenshot here
+---

-# Lineage
+# Clarity by Lineage

 Answers the question for a developer: